VioletGiraffe/Darkroom/QUICKROOM.md

 `quickroom/src/` holds the Quickroom-only code:

-- `main.cpp` - Darkroom's bootstrap shape minus the library.
+- `main.cpp` - Darkroom's bootstrap shape minus the library, plus the startup routing below.
 Its own application identity ("Quickroom") keeps its QSettings separate from Darkroom's.
 - `BrowserWindow` - the main window: navigation toolbar (back/forward/up + editable path field), `MediaGrid` of tiles, status-bar counts.
 Owns the navigation history and the folder listing: folders first in natural name order, unsupported files not shown.
+Self-deleting, created through `showForFolder`, which resolves the folder to open and can select one entry in it.
 - `IconTileWidget` - tile for entries without an image preview (folders, videos): native file icon + caption, styled via the shared `framedThumbnail` QSS rule.